Larry Lawrence (basketball): Professional

 In June 1980, after the season ended in which Lawrence sat out due to the broken foot, the NBA's Atlanta Hawks selected him in the 1980 NBA draft in the eight round (175th overall).
 Lawrence opted to return to school, making him an ineligible draftee.

 From 1981 until 2000, Lawrence's professional career saw him play in the Continental Basketball Association (CBA) and various leagues in France.
 He was selected to the CBA All-Defensive First Team in 1985 and Second Team in 1984.
 He won two championships overseas, and in 1988–89 he led LNB Pro B in scoring with 32.4 points per game.
 He acquired French nationality in March 1998.

 Later life

 According to a January 2023 Ivy League profile on him, "While still in France, Lawrence founded a charity, 'Les Enfants de la Terre' (Children of the Earth), dedicated to helping underprivileged youths in orphanages across France.
 He continues his charitable work to this day, having served on the Board of Directors of the Network for Teaching Entrepreneurship and currently sitting on the board of the Black Heart Foundation."

 Upon returning to the United States, Lawrence pivoted into a successful career in finance.
 He stayed in that industry in various capacities until September 2023, when he moved into information technology as a Senior Account Manager for Arteria AI.
 Lawrence and his wife Arlene have a son, Lawrence Jr., and a daughter, Alyssa.

-In September 2024, Lawrence returned to the Finance Industry, accepting a role at Commonwealth Bank of Australia as Head of Markets and Institutional Sales New York.